kaliop/ezdocker-stack/Readme.md

 	MYSQL_DATABASE=mydbname

+Note: the defaults charset & collations for mysqld are set to utf8 in mysql container command option in docker-compose template.

+    command: ["/root/bootstrap.sh", "mysqld --character-set-server=utf8 --collation-server=utf8_unicode_ci"]

+You can  change this in your own docker-compose.yml if needed.

 ### Connecting to the database from the host machine

 Connecting to the db from the host machine is possible.
 Just remember that: